hayes/pothos/packages/plugin-errors/README.md

 If a field with `errors` returns a `loadableObject`, or `loadableNode` the errors plugin will now catch errors thrown when loading ids returned by the `resolve` function.

-If the field is a `List` field, errors loading objects from ids will not be handled by the Errors plugin.
-This is because if items are nullable, the items in the list may be set to null rather that the list itself failing to resolve.
-In the future, dataloader plugin may have an option to throw an error at the field level if any items can not be loaded, which would allow the error plugin to handle these types of errors.
+plugin.
+This is because if items are nullable, the items in the list may be set to null rather that If the field is a `List` field, errors that occur when resolving objects from `ids` will not be handled by the errors plugin.
+This is because those errors are associated with each item in the list rather than the list field itself.
+In the future, the dataloader plugin may have an option to throw an error at the field level if any items can not be loaded, which would allow the error plugin to handle these types of errors.